-This disclaimer forms part of and applies to each credit rating report and/or credit rating rationale that we provide (each a "Report").
+This disclaimer forms part of and applies to each credit rating report and/or credit rating rationale (each a "Report") that is provided by CRISIL Ratings Limited (hereinafter referred to as "CRISIL Ratings").
 For the avoidance of doubt, the term "Report" includes the information, ratings and other content forming part of the Report.
 The Report is intended for the jurisdiction of India only.
 This Report does not constitute an offer of services.
-Without limiting the generality of the foregoing, nothing in the Report is to be construed as CRISIL providing or intending to provide any services in jurisdictions where CRISIL does not have the necessary licenses and/or registration to carry out its business activities referred to above.
-Access or use of this Report does not create a client relationship between CRISIL and the user.
+Without limiting the generality of the foregoing, necessary licenses and/or registration to carry out its business activities referred to above.
+Access or use of this Report does not create a client relationship between CRISIL Ratings and the user.